KartavyaChauhan/tsla-streamlit-app/README.md

 The Gemini API quota limitation affects the chatbot tab until the reset time.
 The chart and animation tabs are fully functional.
 For large date ranges in the animation tab, performance may vary due to the number of frames.

-Contact
-For feedback or questions, reach out to the project owner or email team@indiancapital.in.